Residency Period: June 1 – June 29, 2024

 The cohort will be no larger than 8 students.
 Depending on interest and quality of applications, the final group may be comprised of one of each of the above positions or a mix of multiple students in a few of these roles.
 If you’re a student studying a field that’s not listed here but believe you could build skills while contributing to our sustainability mission, you’re encouraged to apply.

 Skills, strengths, and qualifications needed: All undergraduate and graduate college students are eligible.
 Tenderfoot is a place to experiment, fail, try again, and diversify your skill sets.
 Genuinely, prior experience is not necessary.
-Students who get the most from working with us will be generally curious and interested in developing skills relevant to environmental engineering.
+Students who get the most from working with us will be generally curious and interested in developing skills relevant to both personal and professional life.
 Students who contribute the most will have a spirit of experimentation and be willing to help as they’re most needed.

 Costs & Compensation: The fee for summer residents is $150 per week to defray the cost of housing and food, most of which is purchased from local farms & businesses.
-Students will have a budget for implementation & prototyping of designs, and will receive a $50 book scholarship for the Fall 2023 academic term upon completion of the 4-week residency.
+Students will have a budget for project implementation & prototyping of designs, and will receive a $50 book scholarship for the Fall 2024 academic term upon completion of the 4-week residency.
 Students seeking academic credit for this experience will need to register for summer coursework at their home college or university.
+Tenderfoot can provide documentation of the experience as needed.

 Tenderfoot seeks student representatives on our Board of Directors.
 Student employees whose work is exemplary and whose values are aligned with Tenderfoot’s may be invited to join the Board.